 Homeworking is where a member of staff is permitted to carry out their daily contractual duties from home on an occasional, temporary or permanent basis.

-The employee will typically still work in accordance with the core conditions under their contract of employment, such as the same working hours and pay, but will not be required to go into their official place of work for those days where working remotely has been agreed.
+The employee will typically still work in accordance with the core conditions under their contract of employment, such as the same working hours and pay, but will not be required to go into their official place of work for those days where working remotely has been agreed on hybrid working basis.

-Working from home is a type of flexible working arrangement that can enable employees to meet the demands of their job role while providing a degree of flexibility to achieve a better work/life balance or, as in the current climate, a safer working environment in accordance with social distancing measures.
+Working from home is a type of flexible working arrangement that can enable employees to meet the demands of their job role while providing a degree of flexibility to achieve a better work/life balance.

 There are also various benefits to homeworking for your business, including lowering overhead costs, freeing up office space, and a happier and potentially more productive workforce with improved staff retention.

-All employees have the right to request flexible working after accruing 26 weeks’ continuous service, including homeworking.
+Employees have the right to request flexible working after accruing 26 weeks’ continuous service.
 As an employer, you do not have to agree to any such request by law, although you are legally required to consider a request made and provide sound business reasons for any refusal.

 What are an employer’s responsibilities for homeworkers?

 By law, all employers are under a duty of care to ensure the health, safety and wellbeing of their employees, including when an employee works from home.